Welcome to our community!

 - Integrating private channel transactions in form of the Lightning network.

+And there are many other great things yet to come.
 The future looks bright for Stellar!

 Technology behind Stellar